jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 # VQL Syntax

+### What is VQL

-What is VQL: SELECT X, Y, Z FROM plugin(arg=1) WHERE X = 1
+SELECT X, Y, Z FROM plugin(arg=1) WHERE X = 1

+### Plugins

-*Plugins are generators of rows.
+Plugins are generators of rows.
 They accept keyword arguments (some required, some optional).
 A row is a map of keys (string) and values (objects).
 Arguments can be other queries (or stored queries).
-Type ? to show all relevant completions e.g. SELECT * FROM parse_evtx(?*
+Type ? to show all relevant completions e.g. SELECT * FROM parse_evtx(?

+### Lazy Evaluators

+Since many VQL functions can be expensive or have side effects it is critical to understand when they will be evaluated (i.e. when they will run).
+A good function is the log() function which outputs a log when it gets evaluated.
+Log function is not evaluated for filtered rows.
+When the Log variable is mentioned in the filter condition, it will be evaluated only if necessary!
+We can use this property to control when expensive functions are evaluated e.g. hash(), upload().

+### Scope

-*A scope is a bag of names that is used to resolve variables, functions, and plugins in the query.
+A scope is a bag of names that is used to resolve variables, functions, and plugins in the query.
 A scope is just a lookup between a name e.g. info(), and an actual piece of code that will run e.g. InfoPlugin().
 Scopes can nest - this allows sub-scopes to mask names of parent scopes.
 VQL will walk the scope stack in reverse to resolve a name.
 When a symbol is not found, Velociraptor will emit a warning and dump the current scope's nesting level.
 Depending on where in the query the lookup failed, you will get different scopes.
-The top level scope can be populated via the environment (--env flag) or artifact parameters.*
+The top level scope can be populated via the environment (--env flag) or artifact parameters.

-*VQL syntax is inspired by Python.*

-- Syntax
+### Synax Commands

 ```
 SELECT = choose columns